jackeyemean/Floor-General/README.md

 Basketball encyclopedia website using MERN.
-Largely incomplete so far.
+Most of backend has been configured.